5. Introduction to the Arduino

 Arduino libraries and how to install them

-Today, in Lesson 5 of introductory mini-course on the Arduino, you will learn about Arduino libraries.
+Today, in Lesson 5 of the introductory mini-course on the Arduino, you will learn about Arduino libraries.

 Libraries can speed up and simplify prototyping significantly.
 When you install the Arduino programming environment on your computer, you also install a lot of frequently used libraries that you can use right away.